knwin/Detect-palmtrees-with-Yolo-and-ImageAI/README.md

 ```

 #### Model training
+Actually model training in this exercise is not from scratch.
+There is a method called "Transfer learnining" in model training in deeplearning.
+Although previously trained model (trained on large number of training images) does not have your object of interest (palm tree in my case), the trained weights can be used in your training so that it reduce a lot of training time.

+In this exercise, I used pretrained yolo model trained on COCO dataset by ImageAI.

 There are only 5 lines of code for model training.
-There is not much controls for hypyer-parameters except batch_size and epochs.
+And also there is not much controls for hypyer-parameters except batch_size and epochs.
+ImageAI seems to take care of parameter configurations in the background.
+This is some how good for beginer learners.

-I trained 50 epochs and took about 4 hours.
+I trained 50 epochs and it took about 4 hours.

 ```
 trainer = DetectionModelTrainer()